 Almost half of the pot job listings in San Francisco came from just two employers — neither of which grow, sell or in any way touch the cannabis plant.
 These two companies are increasingly making headwinds as they gobble up existing capital from more seasoned investors and use these funds to increase their hiring ability and real estate alongside the city’s headquarter companies, such as Twitter and Salesforce.

-These two San Francisco stalwarts, Eaze and Pax Labs, are just as much tech companies as they are cannabis companies.
+These two San Francisco stalwarts, Eaze and Pax Labs, are equally tech and cannabis companies.
 Eaze, which has often been dubbed ‘The Uber of Pot”, has recently moved into a new 20,000 square feet headquarter at Four Embarcadero Center.
 One can safely surmise this is perhaps the first time a cannabis company has found itself neighbors with private equity firms, law firms and real estate developers.

-You can just as easily type “cannabis jobs” in Craigslist’s search portal or apply for local cannabis jobs through the Success Center website, an SF based agency which aims to empower marginalized community members through education, employment
+You can just as easily type “cannabis jobs” in Craigslist’s search portal or apply for local cannabis jobs through the Success Center website, an SF based agency that aims to empower marginalized community members through education, employment and art.
+For those with more entrepreneurial spirits, there is a myriad of ways to find or create work with cannabis, from being your very own cannabis Influencer to a cannabis web developer.
+As of 2019, the possibilities of procuring a passionate position with pot couldn’t be more endless.